nrwl/nx/docs/generated/packages/nx/documents/workspace-generator.md

 # workspace-generator

+    **Deprecated:** Use a local plugin instead.
+See: https://nx.dev/deprecated/workspace-generators

     Runs a workspace generator from the tools/generators directory

 ## Usage